NooriDan/SymXplorer/README.md

-# SymCircuit
+# SymXplorer

-Welcome to the **MacAnalog-Symbolix** project!
+Welcome to the **SymXplorer** project!
 This is an opensource symbolic toolbox for analyzing analog circuits based on [SymPy](https://www.sympy.org/en/index.html) in python.
 Everything from transistor level circuits to active analog filters with multiple feedback.
 We're actively developing new features.
 A python-based toolbox means endless opportunities for future integeration with scientifict and machine learning ([PyTorch](https://pytorch.org/)) toolboxes.

 ## Features
 - Customize nodal equation and impedance combination for new circuits under test (derive the symbolic nodal equations using [lcapy](https://lcapy.readthedocs.io/en/latest/))